Rig-zen/hello-world/README.md

 # hello-world!
 Hey there!!
-I got only two programming language C and python
+I got only two programming language C and python,
-I just enter in the world of coding
+I just enter in the world of coding,
-Just a begginer
+Just a beginner